Table of Contents Show

-The famous comic book convention, comic-con international, is held in San Diego every year.
-It first took place in 1970, where only a few 100s of people visited, however, now over 130,000 visitors can be marked.
+The famous comic book convention, comic-con International, is held in San Diego annually.
+It first occurred in 1970, when only a few 100s of people visited; however, now over 130,000 visitors can be marked.

 4. San Diego: The birthplace of California

 San Diego is called the birthplace of California because it was the site of California’s first permanent Spanish settlement.